Jackie Earle Haley: Career

 Haley owns a production company, JEH Productions, in San Antonio.
 In 2008, he appeared in Semi-Pro and starred in Winged Creatures with Kate Beckinsale, Guy Pearce and Dakota Fanning.
 He also stars in Zack Snyder's 2009 adaptation of the Alan Moore graphic novel Watchmen as Rorschach, a masked vigilante working to find the identity of a costumed hero killer, a role which earned him praise from many reviewers.
 The film also reunited him with Little Children co-star Patrick Wilson who played Nite Owl II, Rorschach's former partner.
 Also in 2010, Haley appeared in Shutter Island, directed by Martin Scorsese, as a patient of a hospital for the criminally insane.

 In 2010, Haley played Freddy Krueger in the A Nightmare on Elm Street remake.
 He signed to play the role in a sequel, which was not produced.

 Haley has dismissed rumors that he accompanied Johnny Depp to auditions for Wes Craven's original A Nightmare on Elm Street (1984) to audition for the role Depp was eventually cast in.
 Haley auditioned for the role of the film's antagonist, Freddy Krueger, but ended up losing out to Robert Englund for the 1984 version of the film.

 Haley was a series regular on Human Target as Guerrero, an ally of the main character, Christopher Chance.
 The series premiered on January 17, 2010 on Fox, and ran for two seasons before being cancelled in May 2011.

 He played Willie Loomis in the 2012 film adaptation of Dark Shadows, directed by Tim Burton, and played Confederate States Vice President Alexander H. Stephens in Lincoln, directed by Steven Spielberg.
-He played the supervillain "The Terror" in Amazon's re-boot of The Tick.
+He played the supervillain The Terror in Amazon's re-boot of The Tick.

 Personal life

 Haley's first marriage was to Sherry Vaughan in 1979.
 He has two children: a son, Christopher (born 1986), and a daughter, Olivia (born 1998), by his second wife, Jennifer Haley.
-He married his third wife, Amelia Cruz, in 2004.
-They live in San Antonio.
+He married his third wife, Amelia Cruz, in 2004 and they live in San Antonio.
 Haley holds black belts in Kenpo and Taekwondo.